MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 The Low Level Watchdog API (LLWATCHDOG), provides functions that allow the use of this API at the BSP level in C. The names of these functions match the ``LLWATCHDOG_IMPL_*`` pattern.

-The Watchdog API is delivered with a Generic CCO implementation on which the platform must depend.
-This CCO relies on functions that need to be implemented by engineers in a driver.
+The Watchdog API is delivered with a Generic C implementation on which the platform must depend.
+This implementation relies on functions that need to be implemented by engineers in a driver.
 The name of these functions match the ``LLWATCHDOG_IMPL_*_action`` pattern.

 Header Files